Markers & Drawing Supplies for Graffiti Sketching

 • Stabilo pen 60 – water based

-Copic Ciao markers and Stylefile brush markers are premium markers, which I have tested and can recommend.
+Ohuhu markers, Copic Ciao markers and Stylefile brush markers are all premium markers, which I have tested and can recommend.
+Ohuhu markers offer the best value for money.

 Gradients and streak-free coloring can be achieved easily with them and the overall look of the graffiti piece is way better.